joesimp94/codeWarsSolutions/README.md

   // your code here
 }

-To solve this, I simply returned the array using the .includes() method to display wether or not the code array contained x.
+To solve this, I simply returned the array using the .includes() method to display whether or not the code array contained x.

 function check(a, x) {
   return a.includes(x)
 }

+# Reversed Sequence
+For this challenge, I needed to build a function that returns an array of integers from n to 1 where n>0.